Harry P. Jeffrey: Later career

 After his congressional service, Jeffrey resumed the practice of law in Dayton until his retirement in the 1980s.
 He argued a case before the United States Supreme Court and became a Fellow of the American College of Trial Lawyers.
 Jeffrey was president of the Dayton Bar Association from 1954 to 1955.

 Governor James A. Rhodes appointed Jeffrey to the Advisory Committee of the Wright State Campus of Miami and Ohio State Universities in 1965.
 When that campus became a full-fledged university, Jeffrey was a trustee of Wright State University from 1967 to 1977.
 In 1976, he served as chair of the WSU Board of Trustees and retired from the Board in September 1977.
 He also served on the University Foundation Board of Directors for many years as secretary and then from 1981 to 1983 as president.
 A scholarship in his memory was established at Wright State.

 Death

-Jwddewy was a founding member of Fairmont Presbyterian Church in Kettering, Ohio.
+Jeffrey was a founding member of Fairmont Presbyterian Church in Kettering, Ohio.
 He died at Dayton Hospice at the age of 95.
 He is interred with his wife Susan (1912–1986) at Woodland Cemetery, Dayton, Ohio.